jasper-zanjani/notes/azure/azure.md

 A VM joined to an availability zone **may not** be also joined to an **availability set**.
 ### Scale sets
 **VM scale sets (VMSS)** support the ability to dynamically add and remove instances.
 By default, a VMSS supports up to 100 instances or up to 1000 instances if deployed with the property `singlePlacementGroup` set to false (called a **large-scale set**).
 A **placement group** is a concept similar to an availability set in that it assigns fault and upgrade domains.
 By default, a scale set consists of only a single placement group, but disabling this setting allows the scale set to be composed of multiple placement groups.
 If a custom image is used instead of one in the gallery, the limit is actually 300 instances.
+### Load balancers
+Load balancers redistribute traffic from a frontend pool to a backend pool using rules. **Health probes** determine the health of the VMs in the backend pool: if they don't respond then new connections won't be sent.
+By default, Azure Load Balancer stores rules in a 5-tuple:
+  1. Source IP address
+  2. Source port
+  3. Destination IP address
+  4. Destination ports
+  5. IP Protocol number\
+Azure Load Balancers come in 2 pricing tiers:
+  1. **Basic** which is free
+  2. **Standard** which is charged based on the number of rules and the data that is processed.
 ## VNets
 **Virtual Networks** (VNets) created through Portal require at least one subnet.
 ### Subnets